Microsoft/IntuneDocs.pt-br/InTuneDocs/deploy-use/install-the-windows-pc-client-with-microsoft-intune.md

 ## <a name="deploy-the-client-software-manually"></a>Implante manualmente o software cliente

-Em um computador, vá para a pasta na qual estão os arquivos de instalação do software cliente.
+Nos computadores em que vai instalar o software cliente, vá para a pasta na qual os arquivos de instalação foram colocados.
 Em seguida, execute **Microsoft_Intune_Setup.exe** para instalar o software cliente.

     > [!NOTE]
     > The status of the installation is displayed when you hover over the icon in the taskbar on the client computer.